Natalnet/nboat/docs/index.rst

 NatalNet -- UFRN
 --------------------------------------

-Located in the UFRN (Federal University of Rio Grande do Norte), the NatalNet laboratories are mainly focused in reseachs involving computer vision, educational robotics and mobile robotics in general.
+Located in the UFRN (Federal University of Rio Grande do Norte), the NatalNet Associated laboratoriesare comprised of many laboratories.
+They are mainly focused in reseachs involving computer vision, educational robotics and mobile robotics in general.
+For more details of NatalNet Laboratories see <a href="http://www.natalnet.br/home/"></a>.

 Summary
 --------------------------------------